I may get paid commission for purchases made after clicking a link in this post.

 Step 10: Use your content calendar!

-Now you have a content calendar for 2019, it’s important to actually use it!
-Each week when you come to write your blog post, you will already have your blog post title (or at least an idea) in your blog calendar ready to go – hoorah!
-No more spending hours staring into space, wondering what to write, and no more starting drafts but never finishing them.
+Now you have a content calendar for 2023, it’s important to actually use it!
+Each week, when you come to write your blog post, you will already have your blog post title in your blog calendar ready to go – hoorah!
+No more spending hours staring into space, wondering what to write about.
+And no more starting drafts but never finishing them, either!

-Having just ONE topic to blog on will make you much MORE FOCUSED and PRODUCTIVE.
+Having just ONE pre-determined topic to blog on each week will make you much MORE FOCUSED and PRODUCTIVE.
 And, as it is part of a well thought out blog content strategy, you KNOW each blog post is taking you ONE STEP CLOSER to achieving your goals!